-Discovering your color palette is not about following strict rules, it’s about highlighting your natural beauty and making choices that help you look and feel your best.
+Discovering your color palette is not about following strict rules; it’s about highlighting your natural beauty and making choices that help you look and feel your best.
 In this guide, we’ll explore how to identify your personal color palette and use it to your advantage.
+Not-so-relevant fun fact: my palette is Soft Summer!

 Why Your Personal Color Palette Matters